ASTM E2647-20

-(Test Method)Standard Test Method for Quantification of a Pseudomonas aeruginosa Biofilm Grown Using a Drip Flow Biofilm Reactor with Low Shear and Continuous Flow
+(Test Method)Standard Test Method for Quantification of Pseudomonas aeruginosa Biofilm Grown Using Drip Flow Biofilm Reactor with Low Shear and Continuous Flow

 SIGNIFICANCE AND USE

-The purpose of this test method is to direct a user in how to grow, sample and analyze a Pseudomonas aeruginosa biofilm under low fluid shear and close to the air/liquid interface using the drip flow reactor.
-The Pseudomonas aeruginosa biofilm that grows has a smooth appearance and is loosely attached.
+5.2 The purpose of this test method is to direct a user in how to grow, sample, and analyze a P. aeruginosa biofilm under low fluid shear and close to the air/liquid interface using the DFR.
+The P. aeruginosa biofilm that grows has a smooth appearance that varies across the coupon surface and is loosely attached.
 Microscopically, the biofilm is sheet-like with few architectural details.
-This laboratory biofilm could represent those found on produce sprayers, on food processing conveyor belts, on catheters, in lungs with cystic fibrosis and oral biofilms, for example.
-The biofilm generated in the drip flow reactor is also suitable for efficacy testing.
+This laboratory biofilm could represent those found on produce sprayers, on food processing conveyor belts, on catheters, in lungs with cystic fibrosis, and oral biofilms, for example.
+The biofilm generated in the DFR is also suitable for efficacy testing.
 After the 54 h growth phase is complete, the user may add the treatment in situ or harvest the coupons and treat them individually.
-Research has shown that P. aeruginosa biofilms grown in the drip flow reactor were less resistant to disinfection than biofilms grown under high shear conditions.
+Research has shown that P. aeruginosa biofilms grown in the DFR were less tolerant to disinfection than biofilms grown under high shear conditions.5

 SCOPE

 1.2 This test method uses the drip flow biofilm reactor.
-The drip flow reactor (DFR) is a plug flow reactor with laminar flow resulting in low fluid shear.
-The reactor is versatile and may also be used for growing and/or characterizing different species of biofilms.
+The drip flow biofilm reactor (DFR) is a plug flow reactor with laminar flow resulting in low fluid shear.
+The reactor is versatile and may also be used for growing and/or characterizing biofilms of different species, although this will require changing the operational parameters to optimize the method based upon the growth requirements of the new organism.

 1.3 This test method describes how to sample and analyze biofilm for viable cells.
 Biofilm population density is recorded as log colony forming units per surface area.